 - Which elements of pay count for the purposes of calculating whether or not the national minimum wage has been paid?

 - Will the rate for the national living wage increase each year at the same time as the other bands of the national minimum wage?

 - Are apprentices who are aged 25 or over entitled to the national living wage?

-- When a worker turns age 25, is he or she entitled to be paid the national living wage rate from the date of his or her birthday?
+- When a worker turns age 25, are they entitled to be paid the national living wage rate from the date of their birthday?